c0d3r-SubGHz/Flipper-Zero-RollJam-Single-Chip-PoC/README.md

 ## 🛠️ Technical Features

-### 1. Sniper Timing Algorithm
+### 1. Continuous Jamming Strategy
-Instead of standard jamming, the app utilizes a custom **18ms (TX) / 72ms (RX)** duty cycle.
-This specific timing is calculated to corrupt the CRC checksum of the target receiver while maximizing the capture window for the Flipper Zero, effectively bypassing the single-chip hardware limitation.
+Instead of time-sliced duty cycles, the app uses **continuous-wave (CW) jamming** on the external CC1101.

+A configurable frequency offset allows reducing self-interference while maintaining effective disruption of the target receiver.

+---

 ### 2. Atomic Replay Technology
 The Flipper Zero standard FIFO transmission on FreeRTOS introduces unpredictable latency during GPIO toggling.
-This PoC forces the CC1101 into **Asynchronous Serial Mode** (`PKTCTRL0 = 0x32`) and drives the TX pin directly via CPU Cycle-Accurate delays (`furi_hal_cortex_delay_us`) during the signal replay phase.
+This PoC forces the CC1101 into **Asynchronous Serial Mode** (`PKTCTRL0 = 0x32`) and drives the TX pin directly via CPU cycle-accurate timing (DWT cycle counter) during the signal replay phase.

-*   **Result:** A laboratory-grade signal reproduction with **Zero Jitter**, indistinguishable from the original remote control.
+*   **Result:** A highly precise signal reproduction with minimal jitter, suitable for strict rolling code receivers.

+---

 ### 3. Hardware Integrity Check
 The code implements a physical handshake (Write/Read `0x55`) with the external module before starting the attack, preventing BusFaults or Kernel Panics if the module is disconnected.

+---

 ### 4. Wide-Spectrum Support
 Optimized for 24 frequencies, including: